atcz/DCSWaypointEditor/README.md

 1. Make sure the main EHSD page is on the left AMPCD (left screen).

-2. With a list of active waypoints, click `Enter into aircraft`
+2. With a list of active waypoints, click `Send To Aircraft`

 3. Tab back into DCS and let it enter everything

 ##### M-2000C

-1. With a list of active waypoints, click `Enter into aircraft`
+1. With a list of active waypoints, click `Send To Aircraft`

 2. Tab back into DCS and let it enter everything